-'We are real people': Bana's mom speaks from Aleppo
+'We are real': Bana's mom speaks from Aleppo

 "Maybe they take me, take my husband.
 Maybe they make us suffering, we see our children killed in front of our eyes.
 I don't know.
 There is a lot of idea in my mind, so I afraid to take a chance and go out," she said.

 "We are now known and all of the people in regime know our faces and I am afraid to lose one of my kids if I flee with all the people, because they think I work against the regime," Alabed said.
 "I don't belong to any side ...
 I was speaking about the Syrian people, about children, especially children here, how they are suffering, how they are living here in east Aleppo.

-We don't want to fight anyone.
-I am not belong to any side, we just want to break the siege and end it and stop the bombing.
+"We don't want to fight anyone.
+I (do) not belong to any side, we just want to break the siege and end it and stop the bombing.
 This is all what we wanted."

 Brother too scared to speak